-Theorem 6.3.
+Theorem 4.6.
 (Arrow, Concurrent Analysis) Let the system be synchronous.
 Initially, the system is in a quiescent state.
 At time 0, a set S of nodes initiates a "find" operation.
-The message complexity of all "find" operations is $\mathcal{O}(\log |S| \cdot m^)$ where m^ is the message complexity of an optimal (with global knowledge) algorithm on the tree.
+The message complexity of all "find" operations is $\mathcal{O}(\log |S| \cdot \mathbf{m}^)$ where $\mathbf{m}^$ is the message complexity of an optimal (with global knowledge) algorithm on the tree.

 Proof Sketch.
 Let d be the minimum distance of any node in S to the root.
-There will be a node u_1 at distance d from the root that reaches the root in d time steps, turning all the arrows on the path to the root towards u_1 .
-A node u_2 that finds (is queued behind) u_1 cannot distinguish the system from a system where there was no request u_1 , and instead the root was initially located at u_1 .
-The message cost of u_2 is consequentially the distance between u_1 and u_2 on the spanning tree.
+There will be a node $u_1$ at distance d from the root that reaches the root in d time steps, turning all the arrows on the path to the root towards $u_1$ .
+A node $u_2$ that finds (is queued behind) $u_1$ cannot distinguish the system from a system where there was no request $u_1$ , and instead the root was initially located at $u_1$ .
+The message cost of $u_2$ is consequentially the distance between $u_1$ and $u_2$ on the spanning tree.
 By induction the total message complexity is exactly as if a collector starts at the root and then "greedily" collects tokens located at the nodes in S (greedily in the sense that the collector always goes towards the closest token).
-Greedy collecting the tokens is not a good strategy in general because it will traverse the same edge more than twice in the worst
+Greedy collecting the tokens is not a good strategy in general because it will traverse the same edge more than twice in the worst case.
+An asymptotically optimal algorithm can also be translated into a depth-first-search collecting paradigm, traversing each edge at most twice.
+In another area of computer science, we would call the Arrow algorithm a nearest-neighbor TSP heuristic (without returning to the start/root though), and the optimal algorithm TSP-optimal.
+It was shown that nearest-neighbor has a logarithmic overhead, which concludes the proof.

 What if most nodes just want to read the shared object?
 Then it does not make sense to acquire a lock every time.
-Instead we can use caching (see Algorithm 30).
+Instead we can use caching (see Algorithm 4.7).

-Theorem 6.4.
-Algorithm 30 is correct.
+Theorem 4.8.
+Algorithm 4.7 is correct.
 More surprisingly, the message complexity is 3-competitive (at most a factor 3 worse than the optimum).

 Proof.
 Since the accesses do not overlap by definition, it suffices to show that between two writes, we are 3-competitive.
-The sequence of accessing nodes is $w_0, r_1, r_2, \ldots, r_k, w_1$.
-After w_0 , the object is stored at w_0 and not cached anywhere else.
-All reads cost twice the smallest subtree T spanning the write w_0 and all the reads since each read only goes to the first copy.
-The write w_1 costs T plus the path P from w_1 to T. Since any data management scheme must use an edge in T and P at least once, and our algorithm uses edges in T at most T at most T at most T at most once), the theorem follows.
+The sequence of accessing nodes is $w_0, r_1, r_2, \ldots, r_k, w_1$ .
+After $w_0$ , the object is stored at $w_0$ and not cached anywhere else.
+All reads cost twice the smallest subtree T spanning the write $w_0$ and all the reads since each read only goes to the first copy.
+The write $w_1$ costs T plus the path P from $w_1$ to T. Since any data management scheme must use an edge in T and P at least once, and our algorithm uses edges in T at most 3 times (and in P at most once), the theorem follows.